tacari/fiserv-paybybank-tester/README.md

 ## What Works

 Steps 1-4 work completely.
 Step 5 (Nonce Inquiry) returns a 500 error because the endpoint isn't available in cert environment yet.
+However, Step 6 (Charge API) still works - you can use the nonce from Step 4 to make charges.

 ## Requirements